zuckung/endless-sky-plugins/README.md

 <br>

-Removes the mines from Mereti ships and replaces them with Husk-Slice to increase game performance.<br>
+Removes the mines from Mereti ships and replaces them with Mereti-typical guns to increase game performance.<br>

 <br>

-Replaces Cluster Mine Layer, Cluster Mine Racks and Cluster Mines with Husk-Slice cannons, on Model 16/32/64/128/256/512.
-For every removed mine layer a cannon got added.
+Replaces Cluster Mine Layer, Cluster Mine Racks and Cluster Mines with Husk-Slice and Shield Disruptor guns, and if need be Heat Shunts, on Model 16/32/64/128/256/512.
+For every removed mine layer guns and heat shunts got added.
 That increases game performance in mass fights, like in Mesuket system.<br>

 Added bunrodean swarm pods change by timeout.fu.
 Now it fires less, but with more damage.br>